Ken Jacobs “Up the Illusion” opening reception, mini interview and the TRUE name of the “wiggle gif” format revealed.. (edit 5/2/23)

 Ken said that they are sequential stereo stills shot burst mode with a Fuji W3, and then repeated, processed, edited and animated in Ken Jacobs’ absolutely unmistakable style.

-We were joined by Roberta Bennett and Rachel (M.Henry Jones’ wife), Eric Drysdale, Peter, our new friends Sosh and Mark and of course Gerald Marks.
-Ken seemed as happy to meet all of us as we obviously were of him.
+Our little group eventually grew to include Roberta Bennett and Rachel Amodeo, Eric Drysdale, Gerald, Peter, our new friends Sosh and Mark.
+Ken seemed as happy to meet all of us as we obviously were to meet him.

 CONGRATULATIONS KEN JACOBS 👏👏👏👏 and thank you for your lifetime of creative contributions.
 We absolutely love you and appreciate the hell out of your work.